teobugslayer/AvaloniaCoreRTDemo/README.md

 Feel free to use this sample as a base for your projects.

 When developing, keep in mind that Avalonia uses Reflection extensively.
-CoreRT, being an AOT compiler, needs your help to get reflection right.
+NativeAOT, being an AOT compiler, needs your help to get reflection right.
 Refer to `rd.xml` file in the solution.
 In it, you describe all assemblies and types which your app would potentially reflect over.
-For more information, see [Reflection in AOT mode](https://github.com/dotnet/corert/blob/master/Documentation/using-corert/reflection-in-aot-mode.md)
+For more information, see [Reflection in AOT mode](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/reflection-in-aot-mode.md)

 This project is configured to help you debug issues with publishing.
-Before publishing, check the CSPROJ file and modify the various Ilc* properties according to [Optimizing CoreRT](https://github.com/dotnet/corert/blob/master/Documentation/using-corert/optimizing-corert.md) document.
+Before publishing, check the CSPROJ file and modify the various Ilc* properties according to [Optimizing programs targeting Native AOT](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/optimizing.md) document.